nomilous/objective_dev/README.md

         vlad.does charityWork: -> 'mend fences'

         # stub invalidates preceding expectations
-        # and permanently replaces the function
-        # for the duration of the test steprun

         vlad.charityWork().should.equal 'mend fences'
         # vlad.charityWork() # fail, called too many times.